danny-codes/TheOdinProjectRepo/README.md

 ---

-## 📚 Purpose
+## 📚 🛠 Skills & Tools Learned

-This repository showcases JavaScript projects I built during the course, highlighting:

-- DOM Manipulation & Event Handling
+Throughout these projects, I developed practical skills and worked with modern JavaScript tools, including:

-- Data Structures & Algorithms
+- **JavaScript fundamentals:** DOM Manipulation, Event Handling, Data Structures & Algorithms, Form Validation
-- Form Validation
-- Responsive UI Design (Flexbox, Grid)
+- **Asynchronous JavaScript & APIs:** Handling async code with `async/await`, fetching and processing data from public APIs (e.g., Weather App)
+- **Application state management:** Using `localStorage` for data persistence in the Todo List project
+- **Modular architecture:** Writing clean, maintainable code with ES6 modules, factory functions, and classes
+- **Responsive UI Design:** Building layouts with CSS Flexbox and Grid for mobile-friendly interfaces
-- Webpack & npm build tools
+- **Tooling:** Using Webpack and npm for bundling, package management, and asset optimization
-- ES6 Modules & Modern JS practices
-- Composition over inheritance principles
+- **Libraries:** Utilizing helpful npm packages such as `date-fns` for date manipulation and formatting

+These combined skills showcase a full-stack JavaScript foundation and modern web development best practices.

 ---